top of page

 • Large Square Footage: More space increases materials, labor, and utility needs.

-• Adding a Basement: Excavation and structural work add significant expense.
+• Adding a Basement: Excavation and structural work add significant expense and more contractor hours.

 Ways to Keep Costs Under Control